 This second view of discipleship reflects how Jesus taught and trained His disciples.
 It incorporates not only truth taught but application that allows questions and thought and experience.
 It is both knowing and doing.
 This is Jesus’ small group method.

 He spent time with His disciples and taught by example as they shared life together.
 I doubt if you will read this and then immediately go out and find 12 people who will leave their work and families and live with you, travel with you, eat with you for the next three years as you disciple them!
 So how do we accomplish discipleship in a local church setting without getting people to move in to a Christian commune?

-As we said in a previous blog, most churches offer different types of group experiences like; Sunday School classes, small groups, home groups, Discipleship groups, men and women’s groups, etc. The element that needs to be added is simply beconing more intentional as we place ourselves “in relationship” with some other people for the purpose of spiritual growth and accountability.
+As we said in a previous post, most churches offer different types of group experiences like; Sunday School classes, small groups, home groups, Discipleship groups, men and women’s groups, etc. The element that needs to be added is simply becoming more intentional as we place ourselves “in relationship” with some other people for the purpose of spiritual growth and accountability.

 Discipleship happens best when we are intimately involved with other people, life on life.

 Life change happens best in this small group context that encourages and builds people up in Christ.
 People learn from other people’s experiences.
 People grow as they make themselves accountable to others.
 People grow in Christ when they pray together and study God’s Word together.
 I first discovered this to be true while serving as a youth pastor which I did for about 20 years.
 We would do the big event stuff that attracted students but where students really told me that their lives changed was almost always related to some small group experience.
 I found this to be true with adults too.